june-oh/obs-watch-party/README.md

 ## Contributing

 Contributions are welcome!
+For more details on how to contribute, including our branching strategy, commit conventions, and versioning, please see our [Contributing Guidelines](./CONTRIBUTING.md).

 If you have ideas for new features, improvements, or bug fixes, please feel free to:

 1. Open an issue to discuss your ideas.
 2. Fork the repository and submit a pull request with your changes.